ayushsi42/nmf-micrograph/REPORT.md

-Alright, let's break down this NMF-based microstructure segmentation project.
-Imagine you're just starting your first year at university, and we're looking at a cool project that uses math and computers to understand materials.

-**Project Goal: Splitting Up Materials**
+# Project Goal: Splitting Up Materials

-You know how different parts of a cookie (chocolate chips, dough, nuts) look different?
+We know how different parts of a cookie (chocolate chips, dough, nuts) look different?
 In materials science, metal samples often have different "phases" – like different types of crystals or structures mixed together.
 These phases have different properties and affect how strong or flexible the metal is.

 Your project aims to automatically *segment* (which means "split up" or "identify") these different phases in images of metal, specifically using a technique called Non-Negative Matrix Factorization (NMF).
 It's like asking the computer to find the chocolate chips, the dough, and the nuts in the cookie image without you having to point them out beforehand.
 This is called **unsupervised learning** because you don't give the computer examples of "this is a chocolate chip, this is dough."
 It figures it out on its own.